 - Clothing – As an individual you can volunteer to help distribute distribute clothing on a Friday or Saturday.
 As a group, you can help sort and fold donations that arrive all week long.
-This is a great activity for groups with younger members!
+This is a great activity for groups!

 - Summer Lunch – We begin planning the summer lunch program in early spring, with active distribution as soon as school lets out.
 We need leaders to supervise distribution routes and on-site meal distribution, and volunteer workers to help prepare and hand out food.
 This is also a great opportunity for a church or service organization to take ownership of a specific distribution location one or more times a week.